sstelfox/stelfox.net/content/blog/2013-11-19-backing-up-gmail-with-fetchmail.md

 This morning I found myself in need of a large set of emails to test a particular set of code.
-Ideally these emails would be broken out into easily digestable pieces, and it was strictly for my own personal testing so I wasn't concerned with using my own live data for this test (There will probably be another post on this project later on).
+Ideally these emails would be broken out into easily digestible pieces, and it was strictly for my own personal testing so I wasn't concerned with using my own live data for this test (There will probably be another post on this project later on).

-Having used `fetchmail` with good results in the past I decided it was a good idea to take this opportunity to also backup my Gmail account into the common Maildir format (which essentially breaks out emails into individual files meeting my requirements).
+Having used `fetchmail` with good results in the past I decided it was a good idea to take this opportunity to also backup my Gmail account into the common `Maildir` format (which essentially breaks out emails into individual files meeting my requirements).

 The first step was to enable POP access to my account through Gmail's